 We really like the core YouView service.
 But because of the non-obvious way to access the BT content, it can be hard to remember the on-demand films and TV is actually there.
-It is a subsidised way to get hold of the YouView box and BT is banking on you using the pay-as-you-go programming or subscribing to the £12.50 package.
+It is a subsidised way to get hold of the YouView box and BT is banking on you using the pay-as-you-go programming or subscribing to extra channels.

-That aside, there are also issues with YouView as a whole, primarily that many much cheaper Freeview HD recorders are now offering access to on-demand content, while many smart TVs also do it out of the box.
-On demand is YouView's big sell, but those foundations are being undermined constantly by such alternatives.
+The big elephant in the room with YouView is that many much cheaper Freeview HD recorders are now offering access to on-demand content, while many smart TVs also do it out of the box.
+On demand is YouView's big sell as you can scroll back within the guide, but those foundations are being undermined constantly by such alternatives.
 But that's almost a side issue for BT.

 YouView from BT is a good way to get yourself an otherwise pricey YouView box – providing you already have a BT line and BT Broadband.
 If you don't already have those services, you can find that signing up will cost you more than you want because of the options available.